 There’s nothing like hitting the open road on a motorcycle, especially when the conditions are perfect.
 But whether you’re heading out for a long trip or just going down the block, theft is a real threat.

 That’s because motorcycle parts are relatively small, are easier to reuse and have substantial resale values, according to the National Insurance Crime Bureau (NICB)—making bikes a lower-risk, higher-reward target than cars.
 In 2016, the NICB reported more than 46,000 motorcycle thefts in the U.S., an increase from 2015.
-No bike owner wants to be part of that statistic, of course, so follow these simple strategies to protect your ride.
+No bike owner wants to be part of that statistic, of course, so follow these simple strategies to prevent motorcycle theft.

 According to Kylee Banton of 2Wheel, a motorcycle and outdoor recreation company, visibility plays a big role in keeping your bike safe.
 Never park an uncovered motorcycle out front at home; it’s far safer in a garage or shed.
 If you’re not riding daily, Banton recommends placing a physical barrier between the bike and the door: a lawnmower or another big item that will make the bike harder to access.
 No garage?
 Conceal your motorcycle with a bike cover and add a loose, nondescript cover on top of that to disguise the cycle’s shape.